top of page

 Pronouns: She/her/hers

-Rachel Odenweller is a 2nd-year student in the Clinical Psychology Ph.D. program at Palo Alto University in the Forensic Area of Emphasis.
-She received her M.S. in Psychology at Palo Alto University in 2023 and her B.S. in Psychology at San Francisco University in 2016.
-She is currently completing her clinical practicum at the Gronowski Center.
+Rachel Odenweller is a 3rd-year student in the Clinical Psychology Ph.D. program at Palo Alto University in the Forensic Area of Emphasis.
+She received her M.S. in Psychology at Palo Alto University in 2023 and her B.A. in Psychology at San Francisco University in 2016.
+She previously completed her clinical practicum at the Gronowski Center, working with adult clients with SMI, trauma, and mood disorders.
+Currently, she is completing clinical practicum at Alta Mira Recovery, an inpatient addiction treatment center.
 Her main research interests include physical and sexual violence in adult populations, childhood maltreatment and trauma experiences, personality, and the construct of masculinity.

 IMG_5890 2.JPG